opensanctions/opensanctions/nextgen/README.md

-# OpenSanctions NG
+# OpenSanctions Development Area

 This subdirectory contains the code for a refactoring of OpenSanctions.
 The goals are as follows:

 * Allow crawlers to run fully independently.
 * Handle datasets with different sizes, up to very large data volumes.
-* Have a well-documented crawling framework
+* Have a well-documented crawling framework that makes it easy to contribute.

 ### zavod